 - Interest rates.
-If you struggle to repay your balance in full each month, the interest costs you collect could potentially outweigh the value of your rewards.
+Unless you repay your balance in full each month, the interest charges could outweigh the value of the rewards.

 - Annual fee.
-Westpac Altitude Rewards credit cards have annual fees ranging from $150 for the Westpac Altitude Platinum Card up to $300 for the Westpac Altitude Black - Qantas Card.
+Westpac Altitude Rewards credit cards have annual fees ranging from $150 to $295, with higher annual fees for Qantas or Velocity options.
 If the value of the rewards and benefits is less than the annual fee, this type of card may not be worth it.

 Compare Westpac Rewards Credit Cards